-This week is critical because the Brazilian Supreme Court will rule on a legal case that could severely limit Indigenous land rights.
+The week of September 15th was critical because the Brazilian Supreme Court will rule on a legal case that could severely limit Indigenous land rights.
 The UN Special Rapporteur on the Rights of Indigenous Peoples has said that this case could legitimize violence against Indigenous Peoples and inflame conflicts in the Amazon Rainforest and other areas.

 This case comes at a time when the Brazilian Congress is advancing laws that would reward land grabbing, end environmental licensing, open Indigenous Peoples’ lands to mining, and reduce the size of protected Indigenous Peoples’ lands.